Arizona Labor Laws Guide

 - Non-required leave.

-Here is a list of required and non-required leaves in Arizona:
+Below is a list of required and non-required leaves in Arizona:

 |

 Holiday leave — Arizona law has no paid or unpaid holiday leave regulations.
 Furthermore, a private company can ask employees to work holidays without premium pay (i.e., a higher rate for working during the holidays).
 The only exceptions are employments that fall under FLSA and are eligible for overtime pay in these cases.
-On the other hand, all public offices need to be closed on legal holidays recognized by the state of Arizona.
-Note: In the case of private employers, paid or unpaid holiday leave can be contractually negotiated during the hiring process. |
+Conversely, all public offices must be closed on legal holidays recognized by the state of Arizona.
+Note: For private employers, paid or unpaid holiday leave can be contractually negotiated during the hiring process. |

-Jury duty leave — an employer is not required to pay for an employee's leave for jury duty summons.
+Jury duty leave — An employer isn’t required to pay for an employee’s leave for a jury duty summons.
 However, they are not allowed to penalize or otherwise punish the employee for that time off.
 Lastly, suppose the employee works in a company with 5 or fewer full-time employees.
 In that case, the court will postpone their jury duty service if another employee in the same company is already serving jury duty. |

 |

-Bereavement leave — an employee takes bereavement leave due to a death in the family or a close relative.
-The State of Arizona does not have any bereavement leave laws, but employers may decide to provide such a benefit.
-If they do, the conditions must comply with the existing company policy. |
+Bereavement leave — An employee takes bereavement leave due to a death in the family or a close relative.
+Arizona has no bereavement leave laws, but employers may decide to provide such a benefit.
+If they do, the conditions must comply with the existing company policy.
+In general, common practices regarding bereavement leave include offering up to 5 days for the death of an immediate family member and 1-2 days for the death of a close friend. |

-Domestic violence or sexual assault leave — an employer with 50 or more employees is obligated to provide unpaid leave to employees who are victims of domestic violence, sexual assault, or stalking.
+Domestic violence or sexual assault leave — An employer with 50 or more employees is obligated to provide unpaid leave to employees who are victims of domestic violence, sexual assault, or stalking.
 The leave is required in cases where:

-The state of Arizona, however, does not provide paid or unpaid leave for victimized employees to recover from physical or mental injuries, only for legal proceedings. |
+The state of Arizona, however, doesn’t provide paid or unpaid leave for victimized employees to recover from physical or mental injuries, only for legal proceedings. |

-Family and medical leave — under the Family Medical Leave Act (FMLA), eligible employees can take unpaid leave for family and medical reasons.
+Family and medical leave — Under the Family Medical Leave Act (FMLA), eligible employees can take unpaid leave for family and medical reasons.
 Employees can take 12 weeks of leave in a 12-month period for:

 Moreover, employees can take up to 26 weeks of leave to take care of an active service member with a severe injury or illness. |

-Organ and bone donation leave — for state employees, employers must provide 5 days of paid leave for bone marrow donation, with verified documentation that the employee is a donor.
+Organ and bone donation leave — For state employees, employers must provide 5 days of paid leave for bone marrow donation, with verified documentation that the employee is a donor.
 For organ donations, employers must provide 30 days of paid leave, with verified documentation that the employee is a donor. |

-Military leave — according to the State of Arizona's military leave law, an employer is required to approve military leave both in the public and private sector, for members of the National Guard and Military Reserve Components.
-Like all other states in the US, Arizona acknowledges the federal Uniformed Services Employment and Reemployment Rights Act (USERRA), where employers are required to allow employees to return to their jobs after military service, without loss of vacation days, seniority, or potential promotions. |
+Military leave — According to Arizona’s military leave law, an employer is required to approve military leave both in the public and private sector, for members of the National Guard and Military Reserve Components.
+Like all other states in the US, Arizona acknowledges the federal Uniformed Services Employment and Reemployment Rights Act (USERRA), which requires employers to allow employees to return to their jobs after military service without loss of vacation days, seniority, or potential promotions. |

 Arizona child labor laws